tsunami416604/azure-docs.hu-hu/articles/service-fabric/service-fabric-tutorial-scale-cluster.md

 Update-AzureRmVmss -ResourceGroupName SFCLUSTERTUTORIALGROUP -VMScaleSetName nt1vm -VirtualMachineScaleSet $scaleset
 ```

-Ez a kód a kapacitás 5 állítja be.
+Ez a kód a kapacitást 5-re állítja.

 ```azurecli
 # Get the name of the node with